 Workplace violence appears in the news practically every day.
 This common occurrence includes everything from someone getting injured as the result of a fight between employees to bank or store robberies that lead to broken bones and other serious injuries.
-If you’ve been injured due to a workplace violence incident, contact the experienced legal team at Work Injury Rights.
+If you’ve been injured due to a workplace violence incident, contact the experienced Florida workers’ compensation lawyers at Work Injury Rights.

 Injuries Caused by Workplace Violence

 Any number of injuries can be caused by workplace violence.
 A bank teller who was hit in the head with a gun during a robbery may have a concussion, sprains, or broken bones.
 A nurse whose patient attacked them with something sharp can end up with lacerations and other injuries.